Employer of Record in Italy

 Minimum Wage in Italy

 Italy has no set minimum wage at the national or regional level.
 Minimum wages are typically determined by the National Collective Agreements (NCAs) for different contract levels.
-As of July 2018, payments must be made through checks, bank transfers, or electronic methods.
+As of August 2025, Italy remains one of the five EU countries without a national minimum wage, alongside Denmark, Austria, Finland, and Sweden.
 Cash payments are no longer allowed.

 Bonus Payments in Italy